The Chicago Sinfonietta is a professional orchestra that forms unique cultural connections through the universal language of symphonic music.

 The Chicago Sinfonietta Story

-Paul had earned an international reputation as a conductor and was the first African American on the podium of over 50 orchestras worldwide.
+Paul had earned an international reputation through years of guest conducting all over the world and as Music Director of a number of orchestras in the US and Canada.
+He was the first African American on the podium of over 50 orchestras worldwide and had a huge catalog of recordings to his credit.
 By the mid-1980s he concluded that the time was right for a mid-sized orchestra dedicated to promoting diversity, inclusion, and innovative programming, and he decided that Chicago was the right place to do this.

 When the Sinfonietta performed for the first time in October of 1987, concerts took place in River Forest at Rosary College and downtown at Orchestra Hall.
 The Sinfonietta was a different type of orchestra from the very beginning.
 The orchestra members, staff, board of directors, guest artists, and most importantly of all, the audience, were of diverse backgrounds.
 No one had ever seen anything quite like this in classical music.
 And the music was different.
 Yes, the Sinfonietta could, and did play the standards to great critical acclaim.
 But under Paul’s leadership, innovative concerts became a part of the Sinfonietta “experience.”